MairaGalvao/mars-rover-plateou/README.md

     This will start the development server, and you can access the application in your browser
     at  http://localhost:3000.

+    ***What happens if the Rover exits the Plateau?***

+     If in any move of the Rover it exits the Plateau, the Rover's run stops.

     3. **Interact with the Application:**

     Open the application in your browser and follow the on-screen instructions to input plateau